NBISweden/workshop-genome_annotation/labs/maker_output_details.md

 And so on.

  * **maker_annotation_stat.txt**
-Statistics of the annotation (maker.gff annotation file).
+Statistics of the annotation (maker_annotation.gff annotation file).

+ * **maker_annotation.noncoding.fasta**
+This fasta file contains the nucleotide sequences of the non-coding features.

+ * **maker_annotation.proteins.fasta**
+This fasta file contains the amino acid sequences of the proteins translated from the CDS of the MAKER gene models.

- * **genome.all.maker.transcripts.fasta**
+ * **maker_annotation.transcripts.fasta**
 This fasta file contains the nucleotide sequences of the transcripts (mRNA) of the MAKER gene models.

- * **genome.all.maker.proteins.fasta**
+ * **maker_mix.gff**
-This fasta file contains the amino acid sequences of the proteins translated from the CDS of the MAKER gene models.
+This gff file contains all data produced by MAKER.
+In other terms all the data contained in all the other gff files are hold in this file.
+So it a mix of different type of feature e.g match/match_part, gene models, repeats, non-coding features, etc. This file is the one to use when using `maker_gff=` parameter from the `#-----Re-annotation Using MAKER Derived GFF3` of the `maker_opts.ctl` file.

  * **cdna2genome.gff**
 Contains the fasta sequences provided by the **est=** parameter that have been succefuly mapped onto the assembly.